How a Tattoo is done

-While the tattooing process is age-old, as technology has advanced, sophisticated machinery has replaced the crude single needle with ink.
+While the tattooing process is age-old, as technology has advanced, sophisticated machinery has replaced the crude single needle with ink used to tattoo.
 Basically, skin has two layers, the epidermis which changes and renews with time, and the dermis which never changes.
 In the normal body, the epidermis protects the dermis from injury, scarring, and staining.
 The body can then get tanned, coated, painted, etc, without permanently changing the dermis.
-A change in the dermis, otherwise known as a permanent scar, in usually to be avoided, and is considered unsightly.
-Tattooing bypasses the god-given protection provided by the epidermis, and allows a permanent design to be embedded in a layer that cannot be removed by the body.
+A change in the dermis, otherwise known as a permanent scar, is usually to be avoided.
+Tattooing bypasses the protection provided by the epidermis, and allows a permanent design to be embedded in a layer that cannot be removed by the normal healing process of the body.